brillantewang/learnings/javascript.md

 # 3/12/18

 Come back later and add entry about closures.
 Really good article https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures.

+Quick note - A closure is a combination of a function and its `lexical environment`.

+The `lexical environment` is basically the variables that were available, or in-scope, at the time the function was declared.

 # 2/24/18 - `.push` vs `.push.apply`